Background pattern

 Use in athletes

-Inform athletes that this medication contains a component that may produce a positive result in doping control tests.
+Athletes are informed that this medication contains a component that may produce a positive result in doping tests.

 Pregnancy and breastfeeding

-There is no evidence that Pulmicort 0.25 mg/mL suspension for inhalation by nebulizer can harm the mother or baby when used during pregnancy or breastfeeding.
-However, contact your doctor as soon as possible if you become pregnant while taking Pulmicort 0.25 mg/mL suspension for inhalation by nebulizer.
+There is no evidence that Pulmicort 0.25 mg/ml suspension for inhalation by nebulizer can harm the mother or child when used during pregnancy or breastfeeding.
+However, you should contact your doctor as soon as possible if you become pregnant during treatment with Pulmicort 0.25 mg/ml suspension for inhalation by nebulizer.

-Pulmicort passes into breast milk, but in very small amounts, which have no effect on the infant
+Pulmicort passes into breast milk, but in minimal amounts, which do not affect the infant.

 Use in children

-Pulmicort should always be administered under adult supervision to ensure the correct administration of the medication.
+Pulmicort should always be administered under the supervision of an adult to ensure correct administration of the medication.

 Pulmicort does not affect your ability to drive or use tools or machines.